-RSL beneficially owns approximately 45.5% of our outstanding common shares as of June 30, 2019 and has the right to appoint a majority of the directors constituting our board of directors.
+RSL controls a majority of the voting power of our outstanding common shares.
 As a result, we are a "controlled company" within the meaning of the NYSE corporate governance requirements.
-Under these rules, a "controlled company" may elect not to comply with certain corporate governance requirements.
+Under these rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements.
 We have elected to use certain of these exemptions and we may continue to use all or some of these exemptions in the future.
 As a result, you may not have the same protections afforded to shareholders of companies that are subject to all of the NYSE corporate governance requirements.